mongodb-developer/Scikit-learn-Examples/README.md

 # Preprocess the data (example: handling missing values)
 ```
 for movie in movie_data:
-    if 'user_ratings' not in movie:
+    if 'tomatoes' not in movie:
         movie['tomatoes'] = 0.0
 ```
 Modify the preprocessing steps based on the specific requirements of your dataset.